 Master's in Information Systems Curriculum

-Complete four core courses, a leadership class, and your specialization courses before completing your capstone project or thesis.
+Complete three core courses and your specialization courses before completing your capstone project or thesis.

 Please see the academic catalog for additional information regarding the curriculum.
 Current students should refer to curriculum requirements in place at time of entry into the program.